ryeash/doctor/README.md

 #### A note on Aspect scoping

-In the previous example, the TimingAspect class is marked as @Prototype, but each instance of the aspected class will call Provider.get() once.
-So for the lifetime of the aspected Thing class, only one instance of the TimingAspect will be created and used.
+In the previous example, the TimingAspect class is marked as @Prototype, but each instance of the aspect-ed class will call Provider.get() once.
+So for the lifetime of the aspect-ed Thing singleton, only one instance of the TimingAspect will be created and used.

 ### Aspect Stages